-Compounded by the pandemic and driven by increased consumerism, patients are more interested in their healthcare than ever before.
-With patient satisfaction being an important aspect of value-based care, health systems must remain educated and focused on patient engagement preferences.
+Compounded by the pandemic and driven by increased consumerism, patients are more interested in their healthcare choices than ever before.
+Providers must remain educated and focused on patient engagement preferences.

-Movements toward increased transparency during care, the use of technology and post-discharge communication are all growing in demand.
-Payers can benefit from providers with innovative programs that engage patients and families in their care.
+Increased transparency during care, the use of technology, and post-discharge communication are all growing in demand.
+Patient-centered practices are resulting in improved outcomes as they evolve to meet consumer expectations.